 Register as a Network Service Provider (NSP) in the NEM

-This page provides an overview of the processes and tasks required to register as a Network Service Provider (NSP) in the National Electricity Market (NEM).
-The information provided on the page also applies to NSPs registering as a Special Participant.
+This page outlines the requirements for registering as a Network Service Provider (NSP) in the National Electricity Market (NEM).

 Participants who are already registered as a transmission NSP and wish to classify a dedicated connection asset should visit the Classifying a Dedicated Connection Asset page.
 Similarly, current participants who are already registered as an NSP in the NEM and wish to change their scheduled bid and valuation data should visit the Changing Scheduled Bid, Valuation Data and Offer Valuation Data page.